 Without enough foot traffic, no physical business that caters directly to consumers can hope to succeed over the long term.
-For food and dining establishments, this phenomenon is even more pronounced.
+For food and dining establishments , this phenomenon is even more pronounced.
 Restaurants have to pay special attention to foot traffic numbers to ensure they can be profitable in a given location.

 This method relies entirely on human beings to capture approximate footfall numbers.
 Individuals are tasked with manually counting each and every person that visits a given location.
 Naturally, this approach is highly prone to inaccuracy and requires a lot of effort on the part of the people performing the counting process.
+This process can however increase customer engagement, if counting customers also incurs special promotional bonuses such as "a free drink for every hundredth customer."

 Using a security system to track foot traffic is a fair amount more accurate than manual counting.
 With this technique, cameras with motion-sensing capabilities and a limited field of view are used to track the number of people who pass through a specific area.
 Systems equipped for this sort of tracking handle processing of the visual information they collect as well, generating accurate footfall reports without much human intervention.

-This technique relies on a specialized parking detection system.
+This technique relies on a specialized parking detection system .
 This system detects the number of parking spaces in your parking lot that have been occupied over the course of a day, generating a final count that roughly matches up with the amount of people who have visited.

 A mobile tracking system leverages mobile device location data to track visitors to a given location via GPS.
 This approach is particularly useful as it tends to present an incredibly accurate and detailed description of adult foot traffic without relying on human intervention at all.